-- The Draft East Montpelier Energy Plan details siting preferences and constraints on sites with specific characteristics: - Preferred Sites: The town will support installations at these sites that meet design guidelines; - Potentially Suitable Sites: The town may support installations at these sites, but installers must pay careful attention to siting restrictions in statute; and - Prohibited Sites: The town will not support installations at these sites because of the scenic, significant natural resource, or cultural values of the specified areas.
+This Town Plan establishes siting preferences and constraints on sites with specific characteristics:

+- Preferred Sites: The town will support installations at these sites that meet design guidelines; - Potentially Suitable Sites: The town may support installations at these sites, but installers must pay careful attention to siting restrictions in statute; and - Prohibited Sites: The town will not support installations at these sites because of the scenic, significant natural resource, or cultural values of the specified areas.

-- 1 Residential-scale arrays of 15kW or less are acceptable in almost any location in town. - 2 Commercial and community arrays up to 150 kW are also acceptable in most locations. - 3 Large-scale solar arrays (up to 500 kW) are encouraged to be sited in "preferred" locations, - 4 where scenic preservation, natural character, or village character are not limiting issues. - 5 Subject to meeting location-dependent criteria, East Montpelier will accept solar arrays of up to - 6 500 kW in capacity.
-Any proposal to install an array of large capacity must receive approval of a - 7 majority of the Selectboard, or a 5-person committee (minimum) appointed by the Selectboard, - 8 as a condition to file a Certificate of Public Good. - 9 The town should engage WEC, GMP and the Vermont Electric Power Company (VELCO) when - a large project comes up for approval, to ensure that the reliability of the local grid is being - assessed adequately.
+Residential-scale arrays of 15kW or less are acceptable in almost any location in town.
+Commercial and community arrays up to 150 kW are also acceptable in most locations.

+Large-scale solar arrays (up to 500 kW) are encouraged to be sited in "preferred" locations where scenic preservation, natural character, or village character are not limiting issues.

+Subject to meeting location-dependent criteria, East Montpelier will accept solar arrays of up to 500 kW in capacity.
+Any proposal to install an array of large capacity must receive approval of a majority of the Selectboard or a five-person committee (minimum) appointed by the Selectboard as a condition to file a Certificate of Public Good.

+The town should engage WEC, GMP and the Vermont Electric Power Company (VELCO) when a large project comes up for approval to ensure that the reliability of the local grid is being assessed adequately.